Images

 Position

-center (default), top, bottom, left, right, top left, top right, bottom left, bottom right.
+Available positions: center (default), top, bottom, left, right, top left, top right, bottom left, bottom right.

 Background

-Used with fit: contain to fill any extra space.
-Hex color (e.g. #20B075) or the word transparent (for formats that support alpha).
+Used with fit: contain to fill extra space.
+Hex color (e.g. #20B075).

-If not specified, background is transparent for alpha-capable outputs (PNG/WebP/AVIF), otherwise black (#000000).
+Default is transparent for alpha-capable outputs (PNG/WebP/AVIF), otherwise black (#000000).

 Format